protofire/polkadot-failover-mechanism/README.md

 The Polkadot node and the Consul server are both installed during instance startup phase.
 If an instance gets elected as a validator, Consul immediately transforms the regular Polkadot node into a validator.
 When the lock is lost - the node simply stops.
 Cloud will notice that the node is down and destroy it replacing it via the autoscaling mechanisms.
 The new node will be created as a regular one until it gets elected as a validator.

+Note that some regions in clouds might not support all the required features.
+As the result these scripts will fail on this regions.
+Scripts were tested and approved to work on default regions only.
+Use all the other regions with extreme care.

 ## Leader election mechanism overview

 As for the Leader election mechanism the script reuses the existing Leader election solution implemented by [Hashicorp](https://www.hashicorp.com/) team in their [Consul](https://www.consul.io/) solution.
 The very minimum of 3 nodes is required to start the failover scripts.
 This requirement comes from the [Raft algorithm](https://www.consul.io/docs/internals/consensus.html) that is used to reach consensus on the current validator.